romainmenke/walker/README.md

 ### Disclaimer :

-This is a serious tool for testing mapping application, don't use it to cheat in games like Pokemon GO.
+This is a serious tool for testing mapping applications, don't use it to cheat in games like Pokemon GO.
-Spoofing your location on iOS devices should only be used for testing. ;-)
+Spoofing your location on iOS devices should only be used for testing. ;-) Don't play Pokemon Go from your couch.